 If you are a bit concerned about the safety of your eyes, then this article is for you, Windows 10/8/7 cares a lot about the health of its user, and Adaptive brightness is among one of many features it got.
 If you spend more than 4 hours daily on your PC, then you must care about the brightness, contrast, and color level of display of your PC.

 Adaptive Brightness in Windows 11/10

 Adaptive brightness is a feature where Windows checks the lighting conditions of your computer’s surroundings and adjusts the brightness and contrast level automatically.

-The Adaptive Brightness feature is built on top of Windows Sensor Platform.
+The Adaptive Brightness feature is built on top of the Windows Sensor Platform.
 This feature will adjust the screen brightness according to the ambient light level.
 If the ambient light level gets darker, then the screen brightness will decrease if it increases, then the brightness increases.